In this section

-Harvesting and possession limits are outlined in the Summary of Hunting Regulations.
+Harvesting and possession limits are outlined in the NWT Summary of Hunting and Trapping Regulations.

 If you are an Aboriginal harvester, follow the limits on harvesting barren-ground caribou, grizzly bears, muskox, polar bear and wood bison by Aboriginal or treaty rights holders outlined in the Wildlife Act and Regulations that were put in place for conservation reasons.

 Other seasons and limits in the Act and Regulations do not apply if you are a harvester exercising an Aboriginal or treaty right to harvest.

 If you are a resident, non-resident or non-resident alien hunter, you must have a hunting licence to hunt small game.